mtwn105/nifty-shop-backtest/README.md

 This project provides a comprehensive backtest for the "Nifty Shop" trading strategy on the Nifty 50 index, allowing for detailed performance analysis and strategy refinement.

+## Credits

+This strategy was inspired by the "Nifty Shop" concept by **FabTrader**.
+You can watch the original video here: [https://www.youtube.com/watch?v=GQ3gjYaislM](https://www.youtube.com/watch?v=GQ3gjYaislM)

+This backtest script is an enhanced version of originally created by [Mr. Chirag Patnaik](https://github.com/NakliTechie)

 ## Strategy: Nifty Shop

 The "Nifty Shop" strategy is a mean-reversion approach designed for beginners, focusing on systematically buying dips in Nifty 50 stocks.